rockettheme/docs/Docs/joomla/templates/praxis/demo_module_10.md

 :   1. **FP Footer Login** [35%, 53%, se]

 This module, located on the front page, is a standard **Login** module.
-You'll find the details you'll need to replicate this module below.
+You will find the details you will need to replicate this module below.

 ### Details
 ![][demo1]